 - 5.1 Our Proportionality Guidance sets out the circumstances where firms may be able to disapply certain aspects of the FCA's Remuneration Code, such as the pay-out process rules, where this is appropriate and proportionate. - 5.2 The FCA has decided to explain non-compliance only in relation to paragraph 79 of the EBA Guidelines.
-This is the requirement that the bonus cap must be applied in any case to all firms subject to the CRD.
-This means that firms (other than those falling into proportionality level 1 or 2 see 5.4 below) may choose to continue to rely on our domestic Proportionality Guidance to disapply the bonus cap where relevant. - 5.3 However, in line with our Proportionality Guidance, firms will need to ensure that where proportionality has been applied, they are able to justify that this is appropriate and be able to demonstrate this to us on request. - 5.4 Larger firms (i.e. those falling into proportionality level 1 or 2) have no discretion to disapply the bonus cap.
+This is the requirement that the bonus cap must be applied to all firms subject to the CRD.
+This means that firms (other than those falling into proportionality level 1 or 2 see 5.4 below) may choose to continue to rely on our domestic Proportionality Guidance to disapply the bonus cap where relevant. - 5.3 However, in line with our Proportionality Guidance, firms will need to ensure that where proportionality has been applied, they can justify that this is appropriate and be able to demonstrate this to us on request. - 5.4 Larger firms (ie those falling into proportionality level 1 or 2) have no discretion to disapply the bonus cap.

-6 FAQs: variable remuneration
+6 FAQs: Variable remuneration